 Where the OV is not satisfied that the meat is fit for human consumption, the health mark/ identification mark must not be applied.
 The FBO should be asked to voluntarily surrender meat rejected as unfit for human consumption.
-Where surrender is not forthcoming, the OV should put in writing the reasons why they are formally declaring the meat unfit for human consumption in accordance with Regulation (EC) 854/2004, Annex I, Section II, Chapter V, paragraph 1.
+Where surrender is not forthcoming, the OV should put in writing the reasons why they are formally declaring the meat unfit for human consumption.

-Note: Where the FBO continues to refuse to dispose of meat that has been declared unfit, follow the ABP provisions relating to the treatment of meat declared unfit for human consumption.
-See chapter 2.8 on 'Animal by-products'.
+Note: It is inappropriate to detain meat that has been declared unfit for human consumption with a formal food detention notice, as the product becomes an ABP and no provision exists to detain an ABP.
+Where the FBO continues to refuse to dispose of meat that has been declared unfit, follow the ABP provisions relating to the treatment of meat declared unfit for human consumption.
+See chapter 2.8 on 'Animal By-Products'.